 Maybe you were the first person to mention the word "autism" about your child.
 Maybe it was a doctor, therapist, or friend.
 No matter who said it, this word has now entered your world.
 Whether your child currently has a diagnosis, is pending a diagnosis, or you have concerns about development and question if your child may have autism, you are entering into a new journey.
 This guide has been developed to help families navigate the challenging and often confusing journey of parenting a child with autism.

-Smart Start of Mecklenburg County (SSMC) is pleased to present this funding proposal to expand home visiting services in Mecklenburg County.
+Smart Start of Mecklenburg County is pleased to present the Home Visiting Expansion Plan in Mecklenburg County.
 The purpose of this project is to develop a sustainable plan that coordinates, enhances, expands and advocates for high-quality home visiting programs to serve expectant and parenting families so that children are safe, healthy and ready to learn.
+Click the View Resources tab below to learn about home visiting programs available in Mecklenburg County.

-Smart Start of Mecklenburg County has contracted with a consultant to research and build a business plan to fund a substitute and benefits pool for early childhood educators.
+This new project recruits individuals who are interested in becoming childcare teachers in Mecklenburg County, provides them access to the required training, and gives them on-the job experience by placing them in participating member centers as substitute teachers.
+Part of this project includes a substitute and benefits pool for early childhood educators.
 Our desire is to develop a funding strategy in order to attract and retain quality early childhood teachers in our community.

 STRIVE is a North Carolina scholarship for early childhood education students provided in partnership with the Foundation for the Carolinas and Mecklenburg County.
 The STRIVE scholarship can help you earn your degree to become a child care worker, preschool teacher, or pre-K teacher in North Carolina.